Bardakor/betting-app-yami/mds/API_GATEWAY.md

-# Elite Betting Platform API Gateway
+# Yami Betting Platform API Gateway

 ## Overview

-The API Gateway serves as the central entry point for all microservices in the Elite Betting Platform.
+The API Gateway serves as the central entry point for all microservices in the Yami Betting Platform.
 It provides:

 - **Request Routing**: Routes requests to appropriate microservices
 - **Load Balancing**: Distributes load across service instances